BenPetersonUMBC/CITESAnalysisData606/README.md

 I did not have much success with obtaining accurate models using logistic classification or random forest classifiers; however, the more advanced models such as Bagging Tree Classifier and MLP faired better in accurately identifying a species as "At Risk".

-### Future Consideration

-While I originally tried regression models through the informaton from these 2 datasets, it was unable to show much useful results, whether that be from not having enough correlation or user error in coding.
-Future considerations for this problem could be to bring in additional information that we know impact wildlife such as habitat destruction and pollution and see if bringing in more features from a variety of datasets can help to paint a more clear picture within regression modeling.
-Further on, I think that developing a web dashboard for conservation agencies that can focus on region-specific models and include more taxon can be beneficial to solving the issue of overexploitation in wildlife trade.

 ### Requirements
 - pandas